-Summary of the 2016 Plan
+Description of the 2016 Plan

-The following summary of the principal features of the 2016 Plan is qualified in its entirety by reference to the full text of the 2016 Plan which is attached to this proxy statement as Appendix A.
+The following is a summary of the principal provisions of the 2016 Plan, as amended.
+This summary is qualified in its entirety by reference to the full text of the 2016 Plan, as amended, which is included as Appendix A hereto.
+The following awards may be granted under the 2016 Plan: